 Cardiac Rehabilitation

-The Cardiac Rehabilitation Unit of Hospital Clínico Universitario Virgen de la Victoria was established in 1999, beginning its activities with low-risk patients at the Carranque Health Center.
-Subsequently, in 2003, treatment for moderate and high-risk patients commenced.
+The Cardiac Rehabilitation Unit of Hospital Clínico Universitario Virgen de la Victoria was established in 1999.
+Its activities began with low-risk patients at Carranque Health Centre and progressed to the treatment of moderate and high-risk patients in 2003.

-The Unit is comprised of a multidisciplinary team (cardiologist, rehabilitation specialists, physiotherapists, nurses, psychologists, family doctors, nutritionist, endocrinologist, urologist) who work in an integrated manner to achieve their ultimate goal: correcting cardiovascular risk factors, adopting a heart-appropriate exercise habit, and ultimately, achieving a heart-healthy lifestyle for effective secondary prevention.
+The Unit is a multidisciplinary team (cardiologists, rehabilitation specialists, physiotherapists, nurses, psychologists, family doctors, nutritionists, endocrinologists, urologists) who work as a team to achieve their ultimate goal: the correction of cardiovascular risk factors, the adoption of heart-friendly exercise habits , and the ultimate goal of achieving a heart-healthy lifestyle for effective secondary prevention.

 The WHO defines cardiac rehabilitation as “the coordinated sum of interventions required to favorably influence the disease, ensuring the best physical, psychological, and social conditions, so that patients, by their own means, can maintain or resume their activities in society optimally.
 Rehabilitation should not be considered an isolated therapy, but rather integrated into the overall treatment of heart disease, of which it forms only one facet” (1993).

 The Cardiac Rehabilitation Unit is innovative in its coordination with Primary Care from Phase II.
-Low-risk patients, once assessed by the Unit’s physicians (cardiologist and rehabilitation specialist), are referred to the Carranque Health Center, where they receive treatment in the physiotherapy room, supervised by a family doctor and a physiotherapist from that center.
-Moderate and high-risk patients are treated at the hospital, where there is direct and close supervision, with continuous electrocardiographic monitoring during physical exercise and the participation of the entire multidisciplinary team.
+Once assessed by the Unit’s physicians (cardiologist and rehabilitation specialist), low risk patients are referred to the Carranque Health Centre, where they receive treatment in the physiotherapy room, under supervision of a family doctor and a physiotherapist from the health centre.
+Moderate and high-risk patients are treated at the hospital, where there is direct, close supervision, continuous electrocardiographic monitoring during physical exercise and participation of the entire multidisciplinary team.

 T